bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 * [ ] LESS Mixins: Create and use 2 different mixins to aid your styling.
 Use the `mixins.less` file for your mixins

-* [ ] LESS Parametric Mixin: create a parametric mixin that is used to create the `sign up` button styles.
+* [ ] LESS : create a parametric mixin that is used to create the `sign up` button styles.

 * [ ]  Use at least 2 parameters to create your button